 Primary sclerosing cholangitis (PSC) is a rare liver disease that is often misdiagnosed.
 It can take a long time to receive the correct diagnosis.
 In fact, your disease may have been identified through a long and frustrating route.
-(There also is some confusing between PBC and PSC.
+(Sometimes, there may also be some confusion between PBC and PSC.
 See the explanation at the end of this page.)

-While we have lots in common, every PSCer is different.
+While we have lots in common, every PSCer is unique.
 Therefore, once you’ve been diagnosed, a sound and thorough diagnostic workup enables experienced specialists to tailor PSC management just for you.

 The steps and tests commonly used to diagnose and assess PSC are: